User Experience design is one of the most important aspects for concluding professional web design.…

 The Growth of Visual Page Builders for WordPress

-Visual Composer is the most widely utilized page builder for WordPress, so much so that it has 135,000 sales already, and god knows how many more custom themes are integrating Visual Composer into their codebase.
+Visual Composer is the most widely utilized page builder for WordPress, so much so that it has 135,000 sales already, and God knows how many more custom themes are integrating Visual Composer into their codebase.
 The landscape of creating your own web designs has really changed in the last decade, and more beginner-level users are able to play with page builders to create their own unique website designs.

 But, can page builders outperform the art of creating a custom WordPress theme from scratch, using programming languages?
 You still need to have a theme to work with if you want to use Visual Composer; though it does support ALL WordPress themes.
-Looking at the sites that are using Visual Composer, it’s clear that competition is high between developers who can provide custom work, and simply giving WP users an easy alternative to create as they like.
+Looking at the websites that are using Visual Composer, it’s clear that competition is high between developers who can provide custom work, and simply giving WP users an easy alternative to create as they like.

 The upside of creating your own WordPress theme isn’t hard to notice.
-You get to experience real programming environment within a platform that you use to power your website, and WordPress syntax isn’t really all that bad to learn anyway.
+You get to experience a real programming environment within a platform that you use to power your website, and WordPress syntax isn’t really all that bad to learn anyway.
 A theme from scratch means that you can build it with performance and usability in mind, right from the start of your grid layout.
 The demand for custom-built WP themes isn’t going to die off any time soon, so suit yourself, and if programming is something you enjoy doing or want to practice, there’s no better alternative than getting right into the mud, and beginning to play with the following tutorials.

 Fast tutorials can be helpful in understanding the structure of what you are building, which also gives you knowledge about the current themes that you are working with.
-The more time is spent learning the basics, the easier it becomes to notice how particular functions of a theme works.
+The more time spent learning the basics, the easier it becomes to notice how particular functions of a theme works.
 You will learn in this tutorial how to create a basic WordPress theme structure that consists of a header, footer, content area, and a sidebar.
 As recommended by the author, it’s best to practice this on a server that you have enabled locally.
-The end-result is a basic WordPress theme outline that you can start building on top of by immersing in additional tutorials, either from our list, or from the web.
+The end result is a basic WordPress theme outline that you can start building on top of by immersing in additional tutorials, either from our list or from the web.

 Create a Bare-bones WordPress Theme from Scratch